visual-framework/vf-core/components/vf-divider/README.md

 ## About

+The `vf-divider` pattern creates a horizontal dividing line to help separate content into their own container chunks.

 ## Installation and Implementation

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-divider` with this command.